The woman tackling child marriage with football

 Her local approach is paying off.

-After consulting imams on how she could design a football strip modest enough for many of the Muslim girls who want to play, She now runs a girl's team in a madrassa, an Islamic school.
+After consulting imams on how she could design a football strip modest enough for many of the Muslim girls who want to play, she now runs a girl's team in a madrassa, an Islamic school.
 "I still don't believe that I am alive to see that happen."

 One girl at a time